How To Say Crazy In Italian

 Comprehensive Overview

-When you want to say "crazy" in Italian, you have several options, each with its own shade of meaning.
+Every time you want to say "crazy" in Italian, you have several options, each with its own shade of meaning.
 Here are some of the most common and useful terms:

 • Fuori di testa: This phrase literally translates to "out of one's head."
 It's a more descriptive way to say someone is crazy, suggesting they're not thinking clearly or are behaving irrationally.
 It’s often used when someone does something completely unexpected or illogical.